Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 |------|---------|----------|
 | `function` | `undefined` | `No`    |

-A function that returns a React Component, such component will sit between your desired component to crop and the gesture detector, for instance you can pass an svg component with a "hole" in it.

 ::: tip Condition
-`mode` property must be set to `CropMode.MANAGED` (default value).
+- Only visible if the `mode` property is set to `CropMode.MANAGED` (default value).
 :::

+A function that returns a React Component, such component will sit between your desired component to crop and the gesture detector, for instance you can pass an svg component with a hole in it.

 ## Methods